words/ord/README.md

 # Ord

 [Ord](https://ord.zeke.xxx) is a free service for translating words using data from Wikipedia.
-Ord is also the Danish, Icelandic, Swedish, and Norwegian word for [word](http://ord.zeke.xxx/?query=word).
+Ord is also the Danish, Swedish, and Norwegian word for [word](http://ord.zeke.xxx/?query=word).
 Ord is hosted on [Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs),